Does Medicare cover a colonoscopy?

 When should I start to get screened?

-The American Cancer Society (ACS) recommends people at average risk for colorectal cancer begin screening at age 45.
-People at higher risk may need to start screening before age 45.3
+The American Cancer Society (ACS) recommends people who are at average risk for colorectal cancer begin getting screened at age 45.

 Get more with a Medicare Advantage plan